-Aspyre Africa is a registered charity founded by Savina Geerinckx and Veronique Cowan in September 2014 to respond to an urgent gap identified in the sector: a charity dedicated to young people (often too old to benefit from existing programmes), and able to link up beneficiaries, NGOs, training providers and businesses in a meaningful and sustainable way.
+Aspyre Africa is a UK-registered charity founded by Savina Geerinckx and Veronique Cowan in September 2014 to respond to an urgent gap identified in the sector: a charity dedicated to young people and able to provide sustainable solutions to youth unemployment by facilitating collaborations and mobilising local resources.
 Aspyre Africa offers solid experience in the child rights sector, a thorough understanding of the local reality in Senegal, a wide network of trusted partners and contacts, and a direct connection to those young people in need of support.

 Our values: accountability, integrity, coordination, collaboration & sustainability